.

 Type – See MPIMotorType.

-• Servo – Configure a servo-type motor (including DC brush/brushless and linears) for ± 10V servo output.
+• Servo – Configure a servo-type motor (including DC brush/brushless and linears).

 • Stepper – Configure for step motor operation (step/direction, or clockwise/counterclockwise).
 For stepper motors, see Stepper Motor Configuration in Motion Console.